IBM-Bluemix-Docs/voice-agent/managing.md

 ### Adding multiple Watson service locations
 {: #add_location}

-If you have a _Standard_ or _Premium_ account, you can connect your voice agent to multiple Watson services in different locations for service redundancy. _Trial_ and _Lite_ accounts can connect only to the location where your {{site.data.keyword.iva_short}} service instance is created.
+If you have a _Standard_ or _Premium_ instance, you can connect your voice agent to multiple Watson services in different locations for service redundancy. _Trial_ and _Lite_ instances can connect only to the location where your {{site.data.keyword.iva_short}} service instance is created.
 Your second location is not a second voice agent.
 It acts only as a backup for disaster recovery.

 Your voice agent uses the Watson service instances in order of geographical distance.
 For example, you can create a voice agent in the US East region, and your {{site.data.keyword.conversationshort}} services in US South and Sydney, Australia.
 Your voice agent uses the {{site.data.keyword.conversationshort}} US South region because US South is geographically nearer to US East than Sydney.
 By connecting to Watson services in multiple regions, if a Watson service is offline at one location, your voice agent can use the redundant service.

 You can add a Watson service location to your voice agent configuration at any time.
 For information about connecting multiple service location instances when you create your voice agent, see [Creating a voice agent](#creating).

 To add a Watson service location to an existing voice agent, click **Edit agent** for the voice agent you want to configure.
 Choose either **Location 1** or **Location 2** for the {{site.data.keyword.conversationshort}}, {{site.data.keyword.texttospeechshort}}, or {{site.data.keyword.speechtotextshort}} instance that you want to connect, and add your configuration information.
-You can use Watson service instance in your workspace or in other workspaces.
+You can use Watson service instances in your workspace or in other workspaces.
 See [Using service instances in other {{site.data.keyword.Bluemix_notm}} workspaces](#other_services).

 **Remember**: For service redundancy, you must use Watson service instances in different service regions for different locations.